RaphaelIsaiah/freeCodeCamp-Journey/Relational Database/Learn SQL by Building a Student Database - Part 1/README.md

 - You used the `psql` command to log in and interact with the database.
 You can use it to just run a single command and exit.
 Above your loop, add a `PSQL` variable that looks like this: `PSQL="psql -X --username=freecodecamp --dbname=students --no-align --tuples-only -c"`.
 This will allow you to query your database from your script.
 The important parts are the `username`, `dbname`, and the `-c` flag that is for running a single command and exiting.
 The rest of the flags are for formatting.
 - Now, you can query your database using the `PSQL` variable like this: `$($PSQL "<query_here>")`.
 The code in the parenthesis will run in a subshell, which is a separate bash process.
 - You can use TRUNCATE to delete all data from a table.
+- The database is finished for now.
+The last thing you are going to do is make a "dump" of it.
+The pg_dump command can do that for you.
+Use the --help flag with the command to see what it can do.
+- pg_dump --clean --create --inserts --username=postgres students > students.sql